-Make sure that just because they’re saying, “Yes, we do manufacturing for these bigger labels and bigger brands,” it doesn’t mean that that’s where that brand is getting all of their manufacturing done.
-In fact, as you might learn as you grow your business, different manufacturers are probably going to make different elements or different pieces of garments for you.
-So just because someone says, “Yeah, I’m doing big business with X, Y, and Z brand,” it might be that they’re responsible for doing a very small number of SKUs for this larger company.
+Make sure you know that just because they’re saying, “Yes, we do manufacturing for these bigger labels and bigger brands,” it doesn’t mean that’s where that brand is getting all of their manufacturing done.
+In fact, as you might learn as you grow your business, different manufacturers are probably going to make different elements or garments for you.
+Be careful.
+Don’t get persuaded easily.
+Do your due diligence, talk to the right referrals, and get potential manufacturers to write things down.
+Get their timelines, price points, etc.